nais/doc/docs/device/install.md

 !!! info

-    This install guide is for connectivity to NAV systems.
-If you are not a NAV employee or a consultant hired by NAV, install a [different version of naisdevice as described here](install-tenant.md).
+    This install guide is for connectivity to NAV systems only.
+If you are not a NAV employee or not a consultant hired by NAV, install a [different version of naisdevice as described here](install-tenant.md).

 !!! warning